 Puget Sound Bird Fest in Edmonds, Washington is a yearly celebration of birds and nature found on the beautiful shores of Puget Sound.
 It is listed as one of Seattle's best events on events12.com, the web site of events currently over 12 months in major cities.

 Our three-day event includes speakers, guided walks, land and water-based field trips, exhibits, and educational activities for children and adults.
-See more information about our festival program activities and event scheduling.
-Registration for field trips starts August 1.
+Plan to spend the weekend in Edmonds, birding and meeting other birders, naturalists, photographers, and people engaged in fascinating bird research projects.